johm/redemmas/bylaws.md

             account, or merely reduce any future allocations of profit.
-            Additionally, the capital corresponding to a) member shares and b) any loans from the member to LLC should not be reduced by a share of operating losses.\*
+            Additionally, the capital corresponding to a) member shares and b) any loans from the member to LLC should not be reduced by a share of operating losses.

-    5.  **Records of member capital accounts will be available on a quarterly basis for inspection by all active members of the LLC.**
+    5. Records of member capital accounts will be available on a quarterly basis for inspection by all active members of the LLC.

-5.  **Loans to collective members**
+5. Loans to collective members
-    1.  **Members may choose to borrow against their member capital account, with the total amount advanced in this fashion not to exceed 1/2 of the recorded balance.
+    1. Members may choose to borrow against their member capital account, with the total amount advanced in this fashion not to exceed 1/2 of the recorded balance.
 Such loans must be approved by the LLC before being dispersed.
-Loans to members in other amounts, or against other assets of the LLC, are strongly discouraged**
+Loans to members in other amounts, or against other assets of the LLC, are strongly discouraged

-6.  **Member capital and departing members**
+6. Member capital and departing members
-    1.  **Upon a voluntary or involuntary exit from the LLC, the member will receive the amount accumulated in their capital account, less any outstanding debts of the member to the LLC, and less any damages incurred by the LLC and directly attributable, as determined by the LLC, to the actions of the member.
+    1. Upon a voluntary or involuntary exit from the LLC, the member will receive the amount accumulated in their capital account, less any outstanding debts of the member to the LLC, and less any damages incurred by the LLC and directly attributable, as determined by the LLC, to the actions of the member.
 Such payment will be made by the LLC no more than six months after their relationship with the LLC has been severed.
-The exact schedule of repayment is to be determined by the LLC.**
+The exact schedule of repayment is to be determined by the LLC.

-7.  **Allocation of profit and loss**
+7. Allocation of profit and loss
-    1.  **All profit will be passed through for tax purposes to LLC members in proportion to the amount of hours worked in the previous fiscal year.
-All loss will be passed through for tax purposes to LLC members in proportion to the share of the total capital accounts held by the member.**
+    1. All profit will be passed through for tax purposes to LLC members in proportion to the amount of hours worked in the previous fiscal year.
+All loss will be passed through for tax purposes to LLC members in proportion to the share of the total capital accounts held by the member.

 Wages
 =====

-1.  **The Red Emma’s minimum wage \$11/hr.\
+1. The Red Emma’s minimum wage is $11/hr.
-    \#**“Base wages” will be defined as the Red Emma’s “minimum” wage rate/hour, plus 50% of any additional hourly wage.
-“Surplus wages” will be defined as the remaining 50%.\*
+    “Base wages” will be defined as the Red Emma’s “minimum” wage rate/hour, plus 50% of any additional hourly wage.
+“Surplus wages” will be defined as the remaining 50%.
-2.  **Base wages will be paid every two weeks in a timely fashion.
+2. Base wages will be paid every two weeks in a timely fashion.
-    Surplus wages will be paid on a quarterly basis, but only after a determination by the LLC that the business was and will continue to be sufficiently profitable to make this distribution of wages to members a wise decision.**
+    Surplus wages will be paid on a quarterly basis, but only after a determination by the LLC that the business was and will continue to be sufficiently profitable to make this distribution of wages to members a wise decision.
-3.  **The hourly wage rate will, at the discretion of the LLC, and on an annual basis, be adjusted upwards , when the LL elects to:**
+3. The hourly wage rate will, at the discretion of the LLC, and on an annual basis, be adjusted upwards , when the LL elects to:
-    1.  **raise the base wage of every worker-owner**
+    1.  raise the base wage of every worker-owner
-    2.  **establish a raise for current and future worker-owners based on the length of time they have been members of the LLC**
+    2.  establish a raise for current and future worker-owners based on the length of time they have been members of the LLC
-    3.  **establish a raise for current and future worker-owners based on the total number of hours they have worked to date**
+    3.  establish a raise for current and future worker-owners based on the total number of hours they have worked to date

-4.  **However, at no point is the LLC allowed to raise wages such that the difference between the highest paid and lowest paid member exceeds a 2:1 ratio.**
+4. However, at no point is the LLC allowed to raise wages such that the difference between the highest paid and lowest paid member exceeds a 2:1 ratio.
-5.  **Additionally, the LLC may elect to give one-time bonuses to all members, either in equal amounts or based on the amount of hours worked in a given period.
+5. Additionally, the LLC may elect to give one-time bonuses to all members, either in equal amounts or based on the amount of hours worked in a given period.
 Such bonuses should reflect anticipated surpluses, but do not need to wait for the final determination of profit/loss at the end of the fiscal year.
-Such bonuses should be treated, for tax purposes, as extra wages.**
+Such bonuses should be treated, for tax purposes, as extra wages.
-6.  **In the event that the business enters a period of temporary financial distress, Red Emma’s worker-owners have the option of allowing their wages to accumulate in their capital accounts, rather than being distributed to them in cash.
-It is encouraged that no wages retained in this way remain in the member’s capital account for any period longer than one year.**
+6. In the event that the business enters a period of temporary financial distress, Red Emma’s worker-owners have the option of allowing their wages to accumulate in their capital accounts, rather than being distributed to them in cash.
+It is encouraged that no wages retained in this way remain in the member’s capital account for any period longer than one year.

 Hiring
 ======

-1.  **Hiring takes place either:**
+1. Hiring takes place either:
-    1.  **When a department cannot fill allocated hours from within the current collective**
+    1. When a department cannot fill allocated hours from within the current collective
-    2.  **When a department receives an allocation of additional paid hours from the full collective at a quarterly budgeting meeting, or in exceptional circumstances, at a monthly meeting.**
+    2. When a department receives an allocation of additional paid hours from the full collective at a quarterly budgeting meeting, or in exceptional circumstances, at a monthly meeting.

-2.  **The hiring process will be as follows:**
+2. The hiring process will be as follows:
-    1.  **The department forms a hiring committee**
+    1. The department forms a hiring committee
-    2.  **The department can solicit applicants in whatever way makes sense to them.
-This could be very informal, or involve a publicly advertised position**
+    2. The department can solicit applicants in whatever way makes sense to them.
+This could be very informal, or involve a publicly advertised position
-    3.  **After narrowing down the candidates to people who they feel should get an interview:**
+    3. After narrowing down the candidates to people who they feel should get an interview:
-        1.  **The names of those candidates are circulated to the full collective; there is a three day window before any interview can take place in case someone has a blocking concern**
+        1. The names of those candidates are circulated to the full collective; there is a three day window before any interview can take place in case someone has a blocking concern
-        2.  **A person from outside the hiring department, selected by the advisory council, joins the hiring committee and takes part in the interviews and selection of person to be hired.**
+        2. A person from outside the hiring department, selected by the advisory council, joins the hiring committee and takes part in the interviews and selection of person to be hired.

-    4.  **Once a candidate has been selected:**
+    4. Once a candidate has been selected:
-        1.  **The candidate can start paid work immediately in a probationary period.**
+        1. The candidate can start paid work immediately in a probationary period.
-        2.  **After at least 1 month + 20 hrs of work, after a
+        2. After at least 1 month + 20 hrs of work, after a
-            departmental review, the new hire is interviewed by the full collective at a monthly collective meeting.**
+            departmental review, the new hire is interviewed by the full collective at a monthly collective meeting.
-        3.  **If the full collective approves the hire, they become a provisional collective member.**
+        3. If the full collective approves the hire, they become a provisional collective member.

-    5.  **After three months:**
+    5. After three months:
-        1.  **There is another departmental review.**
+        1. There is another departmental review.

-    6.  **After six months as a provisional collective member:**
+    6. After six months as a provisional collective member:
-        1.  **After a final departmental review, the full collective reviews the new hire, and if there are no blocking concerns, the provisional member is added to the LLC.**
+        1. After a final departmental review, the full collective reviews the new hire, and if there are no blocking concerns, the provisional member is added to the LLC.

-    7.  **All reviews are recorded and kept on file, and are geared to provide a standardized formula for evaluation.**
+    7. All reviews are recorded and kept on file, and are geared to provide a standardized formula for evaluation.
-    8.  **The existence of scheduled reviews by a department or the full collective do not preclude termination for gross incompetence or malicious behavior.**
+    8. The existence of scheduled reviews by a department or the full collective do not preclude termination for gross incompetence or malicious behavior.

 Firing
 ======

-1.  **Department- vs. Collective-level Firing**
+1. Department- vs. Collective-level Firing
-    1.  **Firing may be initiated at the department level or at the collective level.
-Firing is initiated at the department level in instances of incompetence, unprofessionalism, or general “bad fit”.**
+    1. Firing may be initiated at the department level or at the collective level.
+Firing is initiated at the department level in instances of incompetence, unprofessionalism, or general “bad fit”.
-    2.  **Firing at the collective level is reserved for behavior sufficiently transgressive or destructive that it substantially impacts members of departments other than the department of the worker in the firing process.**
+    2. Firing at the collective level is reserved for behavior sufficiently transgressive or destructive that it substantially impacts members of departments other than the department of the worker in the firing process.

-2.  **Department level firing:**
+2. Department level firing:
-    1.  **Departments are mandated to develop written internal standards for competence and professionalism specific to the work of the department and make these standards available to collective members and new hires.
-It is the role of the department to assess if a department member is adhering to these standards.**
+    1. Departments are mandated to develop written internal standards for competence and professionalism specific to the work of the department and make these standards available to collective members and new hires.
+It is the role of the department to assess if a department member is adhering to these standards.
-    2.  **Departments will develop internal procedures for initiating firing and providing process to department members.
+    2. Departments will develop internal procedures for initiating firing and providing process to department members.
 No worker will be fired by a department without first being given the opportunity to discuss specific problems in their performance with the department.
-The intent of these discussions is to help the worker in question to improve their performance.**
+The intent of these discussions is to help the worker in question to improve their performance.
-    3.  **As an intermediate step or an alternative to firing, departments may establish special benchmarks for individual workers meant to re-establish confidence in the good faith and/or competence of the department member .
-Departments are encouraged to develop a routine performance review process for department members.**
+    3. As an intermediate step or an alternative to firing, departments may establish special benchmarks for individual workers meant to re-establish confidence in the good faith and/or competence of the department member .
+Departments are encouraged to develop a routine performance review process for department members.
-    4.  **Notes from any firing procedures, as well performance reviews, and the details of any special benchmarks set for workers must be stored in a file in the Red Emma’s office and be available to any members of the collective.
+    4. Notes from any firing procedures, as well performance reviews, and the details of any special benchmarks set for workers must be stored in a file in the Red Emma’s office and be available to any members of the collective.
 All of these documents must be